 As a result certain applications require these specifications- Minesite Furniture, Oil Rigs, Defence Furniture.

-IMO or International Maritime Organization have some of the highest standards for use in extreme environments.
+International Maritime Organization have some of the highest standards for use in extreme environments.